Enjoy Water Management: Annotated Serious Games on Water Governance

 This game has been created by CIRAD and IRSTEA.
 Sessions require toolkit and supportive software, the playing board is easily accessible and standard price is 50 euros.
 It organizes a participatory simulation of water management.
 It appears adaptable to a wide range of cases, thus players can include contingencies in order to have a very realistic simulated situation.
 Thus most of water governance stakeholders can be directly interested by it.
 Uses and rivalries are at the core of the game.

-Games at the World Water Day 2015: Wide Scope of Water and Human Interactions at watergames.games4sustainability.com/water-games
+Games at the World Water Day 2015: Wide Scope of Water and Human Interactions at https://games4sustainability.org/water-games

 UN-Water supported the 2015 World Water Day by promoting and giving access to 20 serious games.
 They grasp a wide range of water and society linkages such as WASH, pollution, flood prevention or climate change.
 Developers are international organizations, academics or the private sector and most of the games remain easily accessible.

-If you are interested in developing your own serious game, do not miss the training led by our close colleagues from UNESCO-IHE at www.unesco-ihe.org/serious-gaming-water-sector.
+If you are interested in developing your own serious game, do not miss the training led by our close colleagues from IHE-Delft at www.un-ihe.org/summer-course-serious-gaming-water-sector.
 This training provides the appropriate skills to develop serious games (mainly role-playing game).
 It is dedicated to students, researchers as well as professionals.
 The training consists in learning how serious games can support decision-making.